catespinosa/catespinosa.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Additional Libraries
  Use this section to list all supporting libraries and their role in the project

+* A client-side JS wrapper for the Spotify Web API https://github.com/jmperez/spotify-web-api-js
 * Jquery for DOM manipulation
 * Bootstrap for HTML template
 * Firebase for data storage